 Where is your office?

 In Midtown at 2620 J Street, Suite 9.
-2-hour free parking is available on 26th and 27th Street or there is metered parking on J Street.
-My office is located on the 3rd floor at the far end of the hall
+Two hour free parking is available on 26th and 27th Street or there is metered parking on J Street.
+Office is located on the 3rd floor at the far end of the hall

 How much do you charge?

 Gay Men Over 40 Support Group is 50.00 a session.
 (Insurance not accepted for support group)

 Anthem Blue Cross, Health Net/MHN Insurance:

 Client is responsible for all co-pays, co-insurance and/or deductibles as indicated by their policy.
 Eligibility and authorization for services will be determined before services are rendered.